-The long-term costs of deficit spending are not emphasized in many academic studies and even less in policy debates.
+The long-term costs of deficit spending are not emphasized often enough in academic studies and even less in policy debates.
 They can be substantial.
 For example, Uhlig (2013) merges New Keynesian DSGE and neoclassical growth models and estimates each dollar of debt financed spending ultimately costs the economy \$3.40 in present value, a sobering figure.
 Reinhart and Rogoff (2009) demonstrate damaging effects from high debt ratios in numerous historical episodes.

 To the extent deficits decrease national saving and crowd out investment, incomes, especially wages, will be lower than they would have been in the future.
-While, as noted above, the effects likely vary based on a number of factors, a rough sense of the order of magnitude of this loss from the CBO EB scenario can be calculated from a simple production function and an assumption on how much the debt substitutes for tangible capital, as opposed to increasing private saving or crowding in foreign capital.
-In the full crowding out case, for example, with a standard production function, the result is roughly a 15%+ decrease over a generation (double that for AF).
-With a productivity growth rate of one percent, that's roughly a 40% smaller improvement in living standards; with 1.5%, it's about one quarter.
-There is as range of empirical estimates of these effects.
-One influential IMF study (Kumar and Woo 2010), which adjusted for factors such as reverse causality. estimated that each 10% increase in D/Y lowered the growth rate 0.2 percent, which would lead to much larger income losses.
-Finally, modern research on the nature and biases of technical change concludes that production in the G-7 economies in the post-WWII period has been capital and human capital augmenting, (Boskin and Lau 2000) and, with estimated elasticities of factor substitution less than one, capital and human capital saving.
-Boskin and Lau (2000) show that this implies that even if the potential rate of technical progress is exogenous, the rate realized is an increasing function of the levels of capital.
+While, as noted above, the effects likely vary based on a number of factors, a rough sense of the order of magnitude of this loss from the CBO scenarios can be calculated from a simple production function and an assumption on how much the debt substitutes for tangible capital, as opposed to increasing private saving or crowding in foreign capital.
+In the full crowding out case, for example, with a standard production function, the result is roughly a 15% decrease over a generation for AF.
+With a productivity growth rate of 1 1/4 % per year, that's roughly a third smaller improvement in living standards.
+There is a range of empirical estimates of these effects.
+One influential IMF study (Kumar and Woo (2010)), which adjusted for factors such as reverse causality. estimated that each 10% increase in the debt/GDP ratio lowered the growth rate 0.2 percent, which would lead to larger income losses.
+Finally, modern research on the nature and biases of technical change concludes that production in the G-7 economies in the post-WWII period has been capital and human capital augmenting, which Boskin and Lau (2000) show implies that even if the potential rate of technical progress is exogenous, the rate realized is an increasing function of the levels of capital.
 Thus, debt substituting for tangible capital may be even more harmful.
-The same would follow if technical change is embodied in new capital or there is substantial learning by doing (Arrow 1962), Summers and DeLong, Auerbach, Hassett and Oliner).
+The same would follow if technical change is embodied in new capital or there is substantial learning by doing (Arrow (1962); De Long and Summers (1992), Auerbach, Hassett and Oliner (1994)).
 So numerous cautionary signs against "debt is free" abound.